Skip to content

 How it works: Glycine reduces core body temperature (a key trigger for sleep onset) by acting on NMDA receptors in the suprachiasmatic nucleus.
 It also acts as an inhibitory neurotransmitter in the brainstem and spinal cord.

-A landmark study by Inagawa et al. (2006) in *Sleep and Biological Rhythms* found that 3g of glycine before bed significantly improved subjective sleep quality, reduced sleep onset latency, and improved next-day cognitive performance.
+A landmark study found that 3g of glycine before bed significantly improved subjective sleep quality, reduced sleep onset latency, and improved next-day cognitive performance (Yamadera et al., *Sleep and Biological Rhythms*, 2007).

 Dosing: 3g, 30-60 minutes before bed